RelationalML/relationalml.github.io/_pages/openings.md

 # Open positions

+> **Open positions — extended deadline**
+> We are recruiting postdoctoral researchers and PhD candidates.
+We will consider candidates until positions are filled — please apply via the [CISPA Career portal](https://career.cispa.de/jobs/group-relationalml-53).

 Are you curious about some of our research and have further questions?
-Feel free to drop us an e-mail ([relationalml+positions@gmail.com](mailto:relationalml+positions@gmail.com)) to get in touch.
+Feel free to drop us an e-mail ([relationalml+positions@gmail.com](mailto:relationalml+positions@gmail.com)) to get in touch, including relevant documents if applicable (CV, transcripts, publications, etc.).

 For more general information on pursuing a PhD or postdoc at the CISPA Helmholtz Center for Information Security, see the [CISPA Career Portal](https://career.cispa.de/).